HomeResourcesBlog

 Can you keep your data safe?

 Lots of generative AI solutions that use information retrieval rely on something known as a data-index.
 Primarily created using vector databases, they serve as a semantic bridge, connecting a user’s keyword or query to the information they’re searching for.
 The major downside to this approach is that it requires all your enterprise data to be duplicated and stored in vector form.
 This creates a single point of failure, and if this data-index is breached, all of your enterprise data could be exposed (as vectorized information can be easily reversed).
-This is where the benefits of generative AI should be carefully weighed up against the risks.
+This is where the benefits of AI enterprise search software should be carefully weighed up against the risks.

 But there are alternatives.
 For example, Qatalog uses live API retrieval, which means all of your enterprise data stays safe where it is, and the results are always from real-time information, rather than the latest update to the index.